yingding/angular2Tutorial/README.md

 3. Structural directives

 ### Components or Component Directives
-<p>The Component is really a directive with a template.
+The Component is really a directive with a template.
-It's the most common of the three directives and we write lots of them as we build our application.</p>
+It's the most common of the three directives and we write lots of them as we build our application.

 ### Attribute Directive
 <p> An attribute directive only changes the behavior